5 ways digital transformation in financial services drives better customer experience

 The quality of data entering your internal systems directly correlates to the quality of customer service an organization can deliver.

 Digital analytics can help organizations spot new trends and identify new customer behavior patterns.
 It also helps optimize customer-facing processes to deliver higher levels of satisfaction that boost the bottom line.

 The more detailed and accurate the data, the more effective the optimization process.

 For this reason, customer data from sales, marketing, and service teams should be collected in digital-native format, validated at the point of entry and logged automatically, and shared in real-time for a unified view of customers across all departments.

 The key is not to hoard customer information but to utilize the insights you collect to continuously demonstrate to the customer that you are anticipating their needs.

-One of the biggest challenges facing financial services is effectively utilizing data analytics and technology in order to achieve a complete customer view.
+One of the biggest challenges facing financial services is effectively utilizing data analytics and technology to achieve a complete customer view.

-According to Accenture, the complexity of the current state of legacy environments is the greatest barrier to banks’ ability to drive digital transformation.
+According to Accenture, the complexity of the current state of legacy environments is the most significant barrier to banks' ability to drive digital transformation.

 A digital customer journey platform that integrates with existing legacy systems can be truly transformational, connecting rigid but reliable legacy systems to modern digital services.